Tour Details

 Memnon’s Colossi

-Only two enormous stone sculptures of King Amenhotep III survive from a funerary temple that was once completely constructed.
-The sculptures are constructed from quartzite sandstone stones that were originally found in Cairo and transported 700 km to Luxor.
+Only two enormous stone sculptures of King Amenhotep III survive in a funerary temple that was once wholly constructed.
+The sculptures are built from quartzite sandstone stones that were initially found in Cairo and transported 700 km to Luxor.

 After enjoying a midday meal at an Asian restaurant, you will continue the remainder of your trip in the following directions: